-• Consequences of not meeting behavioural expectations are based on what is best for the student.
+Consequences of not meeting behavioural expectations are based on what is best for the student.
 How can we best help him/her make a better choice next time?
 Consequences of unacceptable behaviour must take account of the student's age, maturity and special needs, if any.
 Special considerations may apply to the imposition of consequences on a student with special needs if the student is unable to comply with this Code of Conduct, due to a disability of an intellectual, physical, sensory, emotional or behavioural nature.

-RAP Protocol - a written response for students to formalize the ownership of their wrongful actions and to initiate brainstorming of more respectful choices that are available for student problem solving.
-Responses are kept in an incident referral book for the duration of a student's time at Montgomery.
+Apology RAP Protocol - a written response for students to formalize the ownership of their wrongful actions and to initiate brainstorming of more respectful choices that are available for student problem solving.
+Responses are kept in Incident referral Book for the duration of the year.

 - a.
 Responsibility for offending actions - b.
-Actions what actions will be undertaken to set thing right for pain, suffering or damage done - c.
-Plan and Promise commitment to not engage in further disrespectful activities All signed and dated by the student and parent/guardian
+Apologize for pain, suffering or damage done - c.
+Promise commitment to not engage in further disrespectful activities - d.
+All signed and dated by the student and parent/guardian

 Conference Resolution Process - a collaborative discussion process that engages conflicting parties and witnesses to the event.

-In the conference/ circles, four restorative questions will be discussed:
+In the conference or circles, the four restorative questions will be discussed: